Central Intelligence

 Central Intelligence is a 2016 American buddy action comedy film directed by Rawson Marshall Thurber and written by Thurber, Ike Barinholtz and David Stassen.
 The film stars Kevin Hart and Dwayne Johnson as two old high school classmates who go on the run after one of them joins the CIA to save the world from a terrorist who intends to sell satellite codes.

 The film premiered in Los Angeles on June 10, 2016, and was theatrically released in the United States on June 17, 2016.
-Central Intelligence received praise from critics for Hart and Johnson's performances but criticism for the script, and grossed $217 million worldwide against its $50 million budget.
+Central Intelligence received mixed-to-positive reviews, praise from critics for Johnson and Hart's performances but criticism for the script, and was commercially successful, grossing over $217 million worldwide against its $60 million budget.

 Plot

-In 1996, star athlete Calvin "The Golden Jet" Joyner is being honored at his high school.
-Halfway through his speech, a group of bullies led by Trevor Olson throws the morbidly obese nerd Robbie Weirdicht (who was taking a shower in the locker room) into the gymnasium and into the middle of the school assembly.
-Everyone starts laughing except for Joyner and his girlfriend, Maggie Johnson, who are the only ones sympathetic towards Weirdicht; the former even going as far as to quickly cover him with his varsity jacket in a moment of compassion.
-He thanks Joyner and flees in embarrassment.
+In 1996, star athlete Calvin "The Golden Jet" Joyner is being honored at his school, Central High.
+Halfway through his speech, a group of bullies led by Trevor Olson throws the obese nerd Robbie Weirdicht (who was taking a shower and dancing happily to "My Lovin' (You're Never Gonna Get It)" on a radio in the boys’ locker room) naked into the gymnasium in the middle of an assembly.
+Everyone starts laughing except for Joyner and his girlfriend, Maggie Johnson, who are the only ones sympathetic towards Weirdicht; Joyner even going as far as to quickly cover him with his varsity jacket in a moment of compassion.
+Weirdicht thanks Joyner and flees in humiliation and embarrassment.

-20 years later, Joyner is married to Maggie and works as a forensic accountant, but is dissatisfied with his career.
+Twenty years later, Joyner is married to Maggie and works as a forensic accountant, but is dissatisfied with his career.
 She suggests they see a therapist to salvage their deteriorating marriage.
-At work, Joyner receives a friend request on Facebook from Bob Stone, who invites him to meet at a bar.
-Stone reveals himself to be Weirdicht.
-Joyner is shocked to see that he has transformed from a morbidly obese nerd into a muscular, fit, confident man with advanced hand-to-hand combat skills.
+At work, Joyner receives a friend request on Facebook from "Bob Stone", who invites him to meet at a bar.
+Stone reveals himself to be Weirdicht, who has transformed into a muscular, fit, confident man with advanced hand-to-hand combat skills.

-Stone asks Joyner to review some online transactions, and he discovers a multimillion-dollar auction with bidders from radical countries, with the final bids set to conclude the following day.
-Stone avoids Joyner's questions and sleeps on his couch.
-The next morning, a team of CIA agents led by Pamela Harris arrives at Joyner's in search of Stone, who already vanished.
-Harris tells Joyner he is a dangerous rogue agent who murdered his former partner, Phil Stanton.
+After a bar fight and tour of the school, Stone asks Joyner to review some online transactions, and he discovers a multimillion-dollar auction with bidders from radical countries, with the final bids set to conclude the following day.
+The next morning, a team of CIA agents led by Pamela Harris arrives at Joyner's in search of Stone, who shockingly vanished after sleeping on Joyner's couch.
+Harris tells Joyner that Stone is a dangerous rogue agent who murdered his former partner, Phil Stanton.

 Harris tells Joyner that Stone intends to sell satellite codes to the highest bidder.
-Soon after Stone abducts him, explaining that he is trying to stop the criminal the Black Badger from selling the codes but needs Joyner's skills to locate the meeting place.
+Soon after Stone abducts him, explaining that he is trying to stop a mysterious criminal called the "Black Badger" from selling the codes but needs Joyner's skills to locate the meeting place.
 After an attack by a bounty hunter, Joyner flees and calls Maggie, telling her to meet him at the marriage counselor's office.
 Harris intercepts him, telling him that Stone is the Black Badger.
 She warns him to not tell Maggie and gives him a device to alert them to Stone's location.